BrianKissell/Projects/README.md

-# portfolio
+# Portfolio
-Brian Kissell's Professional Portfolio
+This portfolio highlights a few selected projects that were conducted by Brian Kissell.